t7leeschool/t7leeschool.github.io/_pages/b2-loops.md

 frame.

 This isn't quite useful as it seems.
 If you use the input buffer, you throw your tempo off.
-You're generally better off sticking to the good tempo than trying to use the buffer.
-It can be useful when you need a frame perfect b2 loop, such as when the opponent is slightly off-axis.
+You're generally better off sticking to the good tempo rather than trying to use the buffer.
+It can however be useful when you need a frame perfect b2 loop, such as when the opponent is slightly off-axis.

 This is also how b+2,f\~N b+1:1,f\~N links work.
-The b+1 must come out exactly when the b+2 ends, so you almost *have* to use the buffer, and either way you need to press b+1 on the same frame.
+The b+1 must come out exactly when the b+2 ends, so you almost *have* to use the buffer, and either way you need to press b and 1 on the same frame.

 [^1]: Against big characters, or if the opponent is higher up when first
       b+2,f\~N connected (e.g. d/f+2 b+2,f\~N), this window can be 1--2